nawathey/rover/README.md

 # Open issues

-* The videos are encoded in msmpeg4 format, which enables Safari on Mac OS and any browser on Windows to play them, but iOS devices can't
+* The videos are encoded in msmpeg4 format, which enables Safari on Mac OS and any browser on Windows to play them, but won't play on iOS devices
 * The files under '/log' are not secured, because QuickTime plug-in does not pass cookies when making the request for the avi files.
 That said, the filenames are obscure enought that it'll be hard for anyone to guess and download the images.